helq1116/helq1116.github.io/_pages/about.md

 ---

+**About me**
-Hi, I am Linqiang He (helq@lasg.iap.ac.cn), a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).
+Welcome to my homepage!
+I am Linqiang He (helq@lasg.iap.ac.cn), a Ph.D. student at the [Institute of Atmospheric Physics, Chinese Academy of Sciences](http://english.iap.cas.cn/).

+Over the past three years, my research have focused on the simulation and evolution of the monsoon.
+By integrating proxy records, climate simulations, and physical diagnoses, I investigate the formation of modern monsoon and the indication of past warm periods for the future change.
+I was also involved in the research of ENSO climate impacts and extreme precipitation changes in the early stage of my Ph.D..

-My research primarily explores to understand the past monsoon climates, aiming to inform the future change.
-I utilize state-of-the-art climate models, proxy records, and physical diagnosis.
-I am also intersted in the application of machine learning methods in the climate research.
+Overall, I have strong backgrounds in paleoclimate, climate dynamics, and model simulation.
+And I am also intersted in the application of machine learning methods in the climate research.

+**News**
 *I will get my Ph.D. in  June 2024, and I am looking for a postdoc position in climate science.*

 <script>